serrapa/serrapa.github.io/TO_UPDATE.md

 Nella sezione Upgrading (https://chirpy.cotes.page/posts/getting-started/#upgrading) seguire le linee guida dell'opzione 1.

+## I suggest to get a BACKUP copy before upgrading.

 OPZIONE 1:

 If you are using the theme gem (there will be gem "jekyll-theme-chirpy" in the Gemfile), editing the Gemfile and update the version number of the theme gem, for example: